HamishIsABoss/kraken/README.md

 This version of Kraken implements the core endpoints of the API, such as matches, players and samples.

-*Please note: this is my non-exercise program in Clojure - chances are it is pretty bad...*
+*Please note: this is my first non-exercise program in Clojure - chances are it is pretty bad...*

 # Installation